-We continue our college series and today we'll be sharing how your college student can budget, with the help of HP and we also share a very cool back to school project, our very own DIY Tie-Dye Canvas Shoes, which also helps with budgeting.
-If you want to read the others in the series, click on the label college on the bottom of this post and you will be able to read it all.
+We continue our college series, and today we’ll be sharing how your college student can budget, with the help of HP, and we also share a very cool back to school project, our very own DIY Tie-Dye Canvas Shoes, which also helps with budgeting.

-The joys of being a college student, you are an adult now and time flies by so quickly.
-All of a sudden you have a huge appreciation for all that your parents provided to you, because today you are the one in charge of finances.
-If you had parents who were super good with money, then you probably will have no problems, learning how to budget in college, but if you are like most young adults, this whole learning how to budget money is a skill you have yet to master.
+The joys of being a college student, you are an adult now, and time flies by so quickly.
+All of a sudden, you have a huge appreciation for all that your parents provided to you because today you are the one in charge of finances.
+If you had parents who were super good with money, then you probably will have no problem learning how to budget in college, but if you are like most young adults, this whole learning how to budget money is a skill you have yet to master.
 Today we will share some money tips for college students so that you can learn how to budget those funds wisely.

 Separate Needs and Wants

 Make a list of all that you need and want each week or day.
 There is such a thing as daily needs; food and drink are among those everyday needs.
 Be realistic in what you classify as a want versus a need.
 This is the part where you will learn some self-constraint.
 A bottle of soda every day may not be a need; instead, a preference.
 A preference can be listed as a want.
 Sit down to take the time to create a list of needs versus wants and remove all wants from your budget.